blackroytech/blackroytech.github.io/README.md

 **Course Outcomes Achieved**

+* Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science
 * Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

 [Watch Code Review](https://www.youtube.com/watch?v=49madvSatgg)